 - 1. Discuss with your relative a possibility of moving into a new flat. - 2.
 Tell your mum about the accommodation in the place you study. - 3.
 You have just moved into a new flat.
 Share your impressions with your partner. - 4.
-Your relative and you/ your room-mate and you arrange furniture in the flat (room). - 5.
+Roleplay.
+Your room-mate and you arrange furniture in the flat (room). - 5.
+Roleplay.
 You are at a real estate agency.
 Have a talk with an agent about a house/ a flat you look for. - 6.
+Roleplay.
 You have just moved into a new flat and you show your friends around it.